marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 * [x] Deploy a NAT Gateway in 2 Availability Zones
 * [ ] Deploy a NAT Gateway along with the NAT Instance
 * [ ] Deploy a NAT Gateway in 2 Regions
-> If you have resources in multiple Availability Zones and they share one NAT gateway, in the event that the NAT gateway’s Availability Zone is down, resources in the other Availability Zones lose internet access.
+> If you have resources in multiple Availability Zones and they share one NAT gateway, in the event that the NAT gateway's Availability Zone is down, resources in the other Availability Zones lose internet access.
 To create an Availability Zone-independent architecture, create a NAT gateway in each Availability Zone and configure your routing to ensure that resources use the NAT gateway in the same Availability Zone.

 3) A Solution Architect is designing a three-tier web application.
 The Architect wants to restrict access to the database tier to accept traffic from the application servers only.
 However, these application servers are in an Auto Scaling group and may vary in quantity.
 How should the Architect configure the database servers to meet the requirements?
 * [ ] Configure the database subnet network ACL to deny all inbound non-database traffic from the application-tier subnet.